 Small Business Rates Relief extension

-From 1 April 2016 relief can continue for another year if you occupy an additional property instead of being lost as normal.
+Relief can continue for another year if you occupy an additional property instead of being lost as normal.
 We will automatically calculate the relief where there is a continued entitlement.

 How the SBRR discount is calculated